DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## Challenge: Raw Data and Labor

 1. Do you think "big data" is "raw data"?
 Why or why not?
 Do quantity of data play into our assumptions of "rawness"?
-2. How should we approached data that we have "scraped"?
+2. How should we approach data that we have "scraped"?
 3. How do you collect "raw" data?
 What are some of your practices?
 What are your field's practices?
 4. If you have not done so, open up `moSmall.csv` from your local computer/laptop.
 As the original file has about 500,000 entries, we've taken a random sample of 1% of the [original dataset](https://github.com/metmuseum/openaccess).
 In this case, would you consider this file to be a "raw" dataset?